djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 - Each distinct value in the indexed column has a corresponding **bitmap**.
 - Each **bit** represents a row in the table, indicating whether the row contains the specific value.

-**Operational Mechanics:**
+**Operational Mechanics**

-- **Search** combines bitmaps using logical operations to fulfill query conditions.
+- The search operation combines bitmaps using **logical** operations to fulfill query conditions.
-- **Insertion** updates the relevant bitmaps to reflect the new data.
+- Insertion updates the relevant **bitmaps** to reflect the new data.
-- **Deletion** clears the bits corresponding to the deleted data.
+- Deletion clears the bits corresponding to the **deleted** data.

-**Advantages:**
+**Advantages**

-- **Space Efficiency:** Compact storage for columns with a limited number of distinct values.
+- Bitmap indexes provide **compact** storage for columns with a limited number of distinct values.
-- **Fast Query Performance:** Logical operations on bitmaps are highly efficient for complex queries involving multiple conditions.
+- Logical operations on bitmaps enable **highly** efficient performance for complex queries involving multiple conditions.

-**Disadvantages:**
+**Disadvantages**

-- **High Cardinality Issues:** Not suitable for columns with many unique values as bitmap size grows proportionally.
+- They are not suitable for columns with **many** unique values as bitmap size grows proportionally.
-- **Maintenance Overhead:** Frequent updates can be costly due to the need to modify multiple bitmaps.
+- Frequent updates can incur **costly** maintenance overhead due to the need to modify multiple bitmaps.

 #### GiST (Generalized Search Tree) Index Structure